• Skip to main content

 Track users will note an extensive understory of weeds; Freckleface (Hypoestes phyllostachya) and Coral Berry (Rivina humilis).
 Their control by hand is impractical and repeated herbicide treatment would be both unacceptable and likely to be deleterious, so we tolerate them.

-We are undertaking an inventory of trees and are expecting the full list will comprise about 100 species.
+We are undertaking an inventory of trees.
 Additional labelling of many more trees is foreshadowed, focussing on small specimens because the leaves, flowers and fruit of mature trees, so important for identification, are usually lost to sight in the canopy.

 Only a very small part of the area west of the cottage access road (white) is remnant forest, the rest of that half is regrowth since the 1920s, after the sawmill was dismantled.
 Supplementary planting along both sides of the access road and also to the east of it, cleared originally for the sawmill, was undertaken by MCCG members in the mid-2000s.